gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 6. Minimum track clearance
 7. Minimum annular ring
 8. Minimum hole size
-9. How many individual boards are on a PCB (if it has been panelized)
+9. How many individual boards are on a PCB (if it has been panelised)
-10. How board are going to be cut (e.g. v-scoring or routing, if panelized)
+10. How board are going to be cut (e.g. v-scoring or routing, if panelised)
 11. Soldermask colour

 * Include additional images with PCB project to instruct manufacturer on how to build/assemble PCB.
 These include images for counter-sunk holes and components which need gluing